A Close Look At The Mighty PTFE Lip Seal

 Created in the early 1970s, Omniseal® rotary lip seals can withstand hostile environments, with temperature ranges from -53°C to 232°C, and demanding conditions in chemical environments, dry and abrasive media.
 They are used in dynamic rotary sealing applications such as turbine engines, pumps, compressors, robotics, diesel engines, pharmaceutical processing, food processing, blowers, mixers, manufacturing, and more.

-Created about a decade after Omniseal® rotary lip seals, DynaLip® seals were born out of necessity when Omniseal Solutions™ was working on a military application for blending and mixing highly explosive materials.
+Created about a decade after Omniseal® rotary lip seals, DynaLip® seals were born out of necessity when Omniseal Solutions™ was working on an application for blending and mixing highly explosive materials.
 Metal-cased lip seals would most certainly have disastrous effects if they came in contact with rotating shafts mixing explosives; therefore, our design engineers came up with a lip seal without metal but still had the same key benefits.

 With DynaLip® seals, they eliminated the need for metal components, with the entire seal instead machined from the same polymer material.
 In most cases, an elastomer O-ring is used between the seal outer diameter and the mating housing bore.
 The O-ring provides tight static sealing and anti-rotation.
 Omniseal® lip seals, conversely, may be composed of three or more materials enclosed in a metal casing.